 +

-Adopt ESG Framework for MPCT.UN
+Adopt ESG Framework for Dream Impact

-Reports to the Governance, Compensation and Environmental Committee of Dream Impact Master GP Inc.
+Reports to the Governance, Compensation and Environmental Committee of Dream Impact Master GP Inc

 -